tobsch/mediaelement_rails/README.md

 Don't include any css and include the following Javascript in your application.js to get it working:
     //= require 'mediaelement_rails/rails'

+## Anything else I should know? ##
+Nothing special!
+This project includes all assets you might need.

 This project rocks and uses MIT-LICENSE.